Your drives will fail. Your data won't.

-# 3 data shards + 1 parity = 4 providers total
+# 2 data shards + 1 parity = 3 providers (mix local disks and FTP/FTPS)

 bfs push # backup → new version